Federal Government Recognizes Difficult Status Card Application Process & Acknowledges OneFeather as Problem-Solver

 The Status Card Process Struggle is Real

-With an access-to-information request to Indigenous Services Canada, The Globe & Mail has received documents that indicate barriers for First Nations peoples to apply for Indian Status and to receive a Secure Status Card.
+With an access-to-information request to Indigenous Services Canada, The Globe and Mail has received documents that indicate barriers for First Nations peoples to apply for Indian Status and to receive a Secure Status Card.

 The documents indicate that these barriers are by design, creating an inaccessible, lengthy, and confusing process for folks navigating these services.

 OneFeather has been working with Indigenous Services Canada (ISC) since 2020 in order to help remove barriers for folks in renewing and replacing their status cards and their dependents via our online service.
 Our service helps people create an submit their applications for a Secure Status Card in the same way people use services to create and file their tax returns online.

 We’ve been working with ISC to speed things up for folks who use our online service, and have made the process more secure by:

 - Submitting applications digitally (this leaves no room for paper applications that can get lost in the mail!)

 - Checking each application for accuracy and working with the applicant to ensure their individual application is approved by ISC

 With a 98% success rate and 25,000+ status cards applications started so far, we are constantly looking for ways to make it easier for our applicants to obtain their entitlements.

 Our help guide is a great resource for a hand to get started on renewing or replacing a status card.